 The City of Munich and the Munich Metropolitan Region are home to international automotive groups.
 Two OEMs with a global footprint – the BMW Group and commercial vehicle manufacturer MAN (part of the Volkswagen Group) – are headquartered here.
 These firms are complemented by a large number of suppliers and other service providers such as Knorr-Bremse, Osram, iwis, Webasto, Infineon and ESG.
 Close geographical proximity to Ingolstadt, where Audi AG is based, further enlarges this sizable cluster.

-The study EMM 2013 Automotive engineering in the Munich Metropolitan Region was released in November 2013.
-It had been commissioned by the Chamber of Industry and Commerce for Munich and Upper Bavaria, the Munich Department of Labor and Economic Development and the Chamber of Industry and Commerce for the Swabian region.
-According to the study, the industry is upbeat about the future: Three quarters of companies expect their revenue to increase further in the years ahead.
+In November 2013 a comprehensive study called Automotive engineering in the Munich Metropolitan Region was released (available in German only), commissioned by the Chamber of Industry and Commerce for Munich and Upper Bavaria, the Munich Department of Labor and Economic Development and the Chamber of Industry and Commerce for the Swabian region.

 Research into innovative mobility